pip-services/pip-services-docs/content/en/v4/tutorials/beginner_tutorials/component/component_communication/_index.md

 {{< /tabsection >}}

 ##### put()
 This method adds a reference to the Reference component.
-In the example below, we add a reference to the service object defined earlier.
+In the example below, we add a reference to the controller object defined earlier.

 {{< tabsection >}}
   Not available